rebeling/magic-link/README.md

 ## Usage

-On the core login page, users click “Send me a magic link”, enter their email, and receive a one-time login URL.
+On the core login page, users click **Send me a magic link**, enter their email, and receive a one-time login URL.
 The module validates the token, logs the user in, and redirects to the configured destination.

 ## Drush Command